na-na-hi/renget/archive/mcyoagCanaryForum.md

 Did you guys get nuked for real or just secret hour

 4chan as a whole is still up, but /tg/ seems to have been nuked..

+>check first page
+>only generals
+>only 2 threads that aren't generals are "hmm.. is it me or the eldar are kinda like space elves?" and "Are homebrew and house rules hubris?"
+>mfw he wasn't lying

+It's all so tiresome...

+Yeah, I don't think I'm coming back ever again.